Jaguar F-PACE Review & Prices

 In town

 In town, you could probably get away with the lowest-spec F-Pace engine, the 165hp 2.0-litre diesel.
-To be honest, the more powerful 200hp version is a much-better all rounder, but on urban roads and streets, the lesser engine is OK.
+To be honest, the more powerful 200hp version is a much-better all rounder, but on urban roads and streets, the lesser engine is okay.
 The plug-in hybrid P400e is even better though, as long as you’ve remembered to charge it up as then you can swish around on silent electric power.
 Even without that, the F-Pace is a refined car with quiet engines and the standard eight-speed automatic gearbox is very smooth.

 The suspension is slightly less so, though.
 The F-Pace is set up to be a sporty SUV to drive, and if you’ve gone for the larger 21-inch wheel options then the ride comfort around town can be slightly over-firm.
 It never quite gets uncomfortable, but it’s not as soothing as some others.
 Visibility is good with big windows all round, although the driving position isn’t as high up as you’ll find in some SUVs.